10 Must-See Astronomy Events in the March Night Sky (2023)

 Featured photo credit: Brian Tomlinson via Flickr

-March 5 – Conjunction of Venus & Pluto
+March 2 – Close Approach of Venus & Jupiter

-March 5 – Best Night for the Messier Marathon
+March 18 – First Attempt for the Messier Marathon

 Have you ever heard of the Messier Marathon?
 This is an opportunity to try and see all 110 Messier objects in a single night… yes, it’s an ambitious prospect!

 The “best” night for the Messier Marathon each year typically happens at the new moon between March and early April, due to the Earth’s planetary position in our annual orbit.
-In 2022, that means there are actually two opportunities – one around the new moon in March (March 2nd) and another around the full moon in April (April 1st).
+In 2023, there are actually two opportunities, the weekends on either side of the New Moon on the 21st.

 March 20 – March Equinox